 Quiche is a French savory tart and a wonderful dish to have frozen at all times.
 The butter crust is homemade, and our binding cream is the best!
 This version is ideal for leftover ham and cheese from all those holiday tables and a great recipe for brunch, potlucks, picnics and back-to-school season.

-- Crowd-pleaser: among kids and adults, this is such a favorite at my house and with friends that having one frozen at all times has saved more than an impromptu brunch.
+- Crowd-pleaser: this is such a favorite among kids and adults at my house and with friends that having one frozen at all times has saved more than an impromptu brunch.

 - Ham: any type works.
 I like natural or smoked hams.